mplattu/engineguard/README.md

 ## Project Status

  1. We have a working code for all the sensors.
- 1. Ordered first set of PCBs.
+ 1. We are testing the PCB v3.

 ## Technical Details